tomwhross/pdb-tutorial/README.md

 Using `list`, we can examine the source code of the current file we are in.
-The arguments for `list` lets you specify a given range of lines you wish to see which can be helpful if you are in some weird 3rd party package and you are trying to figure out why they can't get string enconding working _true story_.
+The arguments for `list` lets you specify a given range of lines you wish to see which can be helpful if you are in some weird 3rd party package and you are trying to figure out why they can't get string encoding working _true story_.

 **NB**: In Python 3.2 and above, you can type `ll` (long list) which shows you source code for the current function or frame.
 I use this all the time instead of `l` since it's much better knowing which function you are in than an arbitrary 11 lines around your